Loading lesson…

 Most creator collaboration disputes follow the same pattern: two people make something together with a shared sense of contribution that feels obvious at the time, then the content performs beyond expectations and the oral understanding turns out to have meant different things to each party.
 Revenue splits, writing credits, promotional obligations, and ownership of derivative rights were all implicit.
 The dispute is then litigated in public — often on the same platforms where the collaboration ran — because neither party has a written agreement to settle the question privately.
 Copyright law does not resolve this cleanly: when two or more authors create a joint work, each owns an undivided share of the whole and can license it independently, which creates a legal outcome that neither party typically wants.
 A written collaboration agreement drafted before the work begins is the only reliable prevention.
 It does not need to be long or legalistic.
 It needs to specify: contribution percentages for revenue and credit, the lead channel or platform, what happens to the content if the collaboration ends, how derivative uses (remixes, reposts, adaptations) are handled, and a dispute resolution path that does not default to public argument.
 AI can generate a usable first draft of this agreement from a description of the collaboration structure in under five minutes.

-What is the core idea behind "AI and Collab Credit Attribution: Splitting Authorship Fairly"?
+What is the main idea of "AI and Collab Credit Attribution: Splitting Authorship Fairly"?

-Which best describes the scope of "AI and Collab Credit Attribution: Splitting Authorship Fairly"?
+Which action would help you apply "AI and Collab Credit Attribution: Splitting Authorship Fairly" responsibly?